AutoxingTech/axbot_rest_book/docs/reference/iot_devices.md

 ## Auto Door and Gateway

 Auto door and gateway are essentially the same device.
-The robot can open them automatically when it moves.
+A robot can open them automatically when it moves.

 A hardware controller must be installed so the door can talk to nearby robots.
 Each controller has a MAC address.
 In the [`overlay` field](../reference/overlays.md#auto-door) of the map, the MAC address and whereabouts of the door (modeled as a polygon) should be provided.